2019–20 Ukrainian Premier League Under-21 and Under-19

-The 2019–20 Ukrainian Premier League Under-21 and Under-19 season are competitions between the youth teams of the Ukrainian Premier League.
+The 2019–20 Ukrainian Premier League Under-21 and Under-19 season were competitions between the youth teams of the Ukrainian Premier League.
 The season was abandoned in March due to the COVID-19 pandemic worldwide.

 Before the season Dynamo Kyiv was a defending champion in both competition categories (U–21 and U–19 teams).
 Shakhtar Donetsk was in the lead in competitions among "under-21" teams, while Dynamo Kyiv ended up at top of competition table among "under-19" teams.
 No titles were officially given out and all youth competitions were declared incomplete.